 The keyboard actually creates a personal dictionary based on your writing habits.
 It remembers:

 This adaptive learning means SwiftKey becomes more accurate over time.
-I've had moments where it predicted entire sentences correctly after I typed just 2-3 words!
+With the 2026 updates incorporating transformer-based AI models, I've experienced moments where it predicted entire sentences correctly after typing just 2-3 words—it's almost spooky how well it knows my writing patterns now.

 SwiftKey excels at multilingual typing.
 You can enable multiple languages simultaneously, and the keyboard will automatically detect which language you're using without manual switching.